 The National Wrestling Hall of Fame Dan Gable Museum is going to undergo a $1.4 million renovation and will be better than ever, but it is going to require closing the facility for four months.
-The museum will close on Monday, August 6, to begin preparations for the renovation, which is scheduled to begin on September 1 and be completed by Dec.
-15.
+The renovation is scheduled to be completed in early 2019.
+Please contact the Gable Museum at (319) 233-0745 or email@example.com with questions.

 In the summer of 1832, a young Abe Lincoln ambled into a small frontier village in New Salem, Illinois.
 A few months later, the six foot, four-inch Lincoln was challenged to a wrestling match by Jack Armstrong, the town toughie. … Continue reading